ulelab/clipplotr/README.md

 # CLIPplotR
-Plotting multiple iCLIP tracks across genes/regions with a range of normalisation and smoothing options.
+Plotting multiple iCLIP tracks across genes/regions with a range of normalisation and smoothing options with peak and annotation tracks.

-Run from command line eg.:
+Run from command line e.g.:
 `Rscript --vanilla CLIPplotR.R --xlinks clip1.bedgraph clip2.bedgraph --gtf genome.gtf --region ENSMUSG00000037400 --output finalgraph.pdf`

 **To get all the options with explanation, run:**